Speech Link: A SENCO's Guide to Early Language

 * Speech Link identifies specific speech sound delays and disorders in learners aged 4 to 8.

-* The tool provides automated intervention plans that teaching assistants can deliver in school.
+* The tool automatically creates intervention plans.
+Teaching assistants can use these support plans in school.

-* It distinguishes between developmental errors and those requiring an immediate NHS referral.
+* It helps staff tell the difference between normal developmental errors and errors that need an immediate NHS referral.

 * Schools use the data to evidence the 'Assess' and 'Plan' stages of the Graduated Approach.